-Olympus encourages and supports entrepreneurship across Carnegie Mellon University's campus.
-For those startups where faculty are licensing IP from CMU, we partner with CTTEC to supplement the range of services and support they offer.
+Project Olympus encourages and supports entrepreneurship across Carnegie Mellon University's campus.
+For those startups where faculty or staff are licensing IP from CMU, we partner with CTTEC to supplement the range of services and support they offer.

-3. Olympus and CTTEC hold regular “Office Hours’ in Gates 6217 every Wednesday morning from 10-12.
-Kit Needham, Entrepreneur-in-Residence at Olympus, and Cindy Chepanoske from Tech Transfer are there for preliminary discussions on your business idea and if necessary, filing and licensing IP from CMU.
+2. Project Olympus and CTTEC hold regular “Office Hours’ in Gates 6217 every Wednesday morning from 10-12.
+Kit Needham, Director and Entrepreneur-in-Residence at Project Olympus, and Cindy Chepanoske and Fadwa Brady from Tech Transfer are there for preliminary discussions on your business idea and if necessary, filing and licensing IP from CMU.
 While not necessary, reviewing or completing the Business Concept Template beforehand is recommended.

-4. For those that are ready to work with Olympus directly, complete the Business Concept Template and send it to Kit Needham, Entrepreneur-in-Residence at Olympus.
-A meeting will be arranged to discuss your startup.
-Note that Olympus does not have any fees or require any equity for our services.
+4. For those that are ready to work with Project Olympus directly, complete the Business Concept Template and send it to firstname.lastname@example.org.
+A meeting will be arranged with an Entrepreneur-in-Residence to discuss your startup.
+Note that Project Olympus does not have any fees or require any equity for our services.